This orzo soup with pesto and chicken is hearty, comforting, and super easy to make! It’s perfect for busy weeknights and ready in just 30 minutes.

 - Add chicken stock to a large pot.
 Cover and bring to a simmer over medium heat.

 - Add cooked chicken, orzo, pesto, lemon juice, salt and pepper and stir to combine.

 - Cook, uncovered, until orzo is al dente (about 8 minutes).

-- Garnish with shredded parmesan cheese and serve immediately.
+- Garnish with shaved parmesan cheese (optional) and serve immediately.

 Additions & Substitutions.
 Use any pasta shape you like (ditalini, cavatelli, elbows, and shells all work well here).
 Add extra veggies (carrots, celery, kale, spinach, chick peas, butter beans) to make this soup a bit heartier.
 Swap turkey or Italian sausage for the chicken if you like.
 For a creamier soup, reduce the chicken stock by 1 cup and add a cup of heavy cream just before the orzo is done cooking.